 - Large-scale LSL panels offer dimensional stability and speed of construction

 Inventive use of laminated-strand lumber, a locally sourced sustainable wood product

 This adaptive rejuvenation of the City of North Vancouver’s existing 1970s municipal hall and library, makes inventive use of laminated strand lumber (LSL)—a highly sustainable local-sourced material made of fast growing aspens or popular—forming a large-scale panelized mass-timber structure for this light-filled central atrium and civic gathering space.
 The nearly 70-metre long atrium, supported by glue-laminated timber (glulam) columns, provides linkages between various municipal departments and the public they serve.
 Along with this, the renovation provides public service counters and a conversion of the existing library into staff offices and meeting space.
 The result is a flexible, productive working environment that demonstrates the city’s commitment to sustainability.

 Warm glow of wood come with cost savings

-The long panels are fabricated into box beams, within which electrical and other services are hidden from view.
-The material is often concealed by drywall, but here is left exposed and given a clear finish.
-At sundown, the atrium’s rectilinear volume glows warmly, showcasing its wood structure as it floats out over the facility’s main entrance while symbolizing a commitment to civic engagement.
+The long LSL panels are fabricated into box beams.
+Inside electrical and other services are hidden from view.
+Prefabricated offsite and quickly assembled onsite, the panel design makes for a fast, less disruptive process than conventional on-site construction.
+LSL is an economical material, more often concealed by drywall.
+But in this instance its left exposed and given a clear finish.
+At sundown, the atrium’ rectilinear volume glows warming, showcasing its wood structure, as it floats out over the facility’s main entrance, emblematic of the City’s commitment to civic transparency.